Smart Meters & Dynamic Tariffs Austria 2026 Guide

 | Savings potential | Limited | High if flexible |

-| Best time to use power | Doesn't matter | Midday (solar) & nighttime |
+| Best time to use power | Does not matter | Midday (solar) and nighttime |

-| Meter requirement | Any meter | Smart meter with 15-min intervals |
+| Meter requirement | Any meter | Smart meter Austria with 15-min intervals |

-A typical day might look like this:
+A typical day under a dynamic tariff in Austria looks like this:

 | Time | Typical Price | Why? |